BIDMCDigitalPsychiatry/LAMP-platform/docs/03-about/02-users.md

 Location: Los Angeles, California, United States

-Role: Researchers
+Role: Clinicians, Researchers

 > They will be using LAMP with patients in the Department of Mental Health's system.
+Clincians will be using mindLAMP to implement a digital version of DBT diary cards.

 ## Massachusetts Psychosis Network for Early Treatment (MAPNET)